Salient Skin Lesion Segmentation via Dilated Scale-Wise Feature Fusion Network: Proposed Dilated Scale-Wise Feature Fusion Network

-As shown in Fig.~\ref{fig:2}(a), the proposed {\tt DSF-Net} is composed of an instant convolution and dilated pyramid convolutions.
-A a $1\times1$ instant convolution is used to increase the robustness and reduce the dimension of feature maps.
-Then, the dilated pyramid convolutions resample the rescaled feature maps with $n\times n$ dilated convolutional $K$ kernels, in which the dilation rate is $2^{(k-1)}$ where $k={1,2,...,k}$.
-In our model the factorization technique considerably decreases the memory usage and the number of parameters, while keeping the potential receptive fields $[(n-1)^{2^{k-1}}+1]^2$ .
-In the proposed DSF unit, each kernel of the dilated convolution uses multiple receptive fields for weights learning.
-A typical convolution layer receives an input $F_i \in R^{H\times W\times M}$ and has $N$ kernels $K\in R^{m\times n\times M}$ for generating a feature map $F_0 \in R^{(H\times W\times N)}$, in which {\it H, W} indicate the feature map dimension, while {\it m , n} are the dimension of the kernel (width and height), and {\it M , N} are the total input and output feature channels.
-For better understanding, we assume $m = n$.
-The ordinary convolution kernels learn ($n^2 MN$) parameters.
-Indeed, these parameters are based on the kernels dimension, the number of input $M$ and output $N$ channels.\\ {\bf Width splitting and Network Design}: To increase the efficiency of the proposed DSF unit, the hyperparameter $K$ is introduced. $K$ participates to split the dimension of the feature maps consistently through each DSF unit.
+{\bf Width splitting and Network Design}: To increase the efficiency of the proposed DSF unit, the hyperparameter $K$ is introduced. $K$ participates to split the dimension of the feature maps consistently through each DSF unit.
 For a certain $K$, the DSF unit in the first step decreases the feature maps from $M$ dimensions to $\frac{N}{K}$ dimensions as shown in Fig.~\ref{fig:2}{(a)}.
 Then, the feature maps shrink between $K$ branches that have different scales.
 In each branch of the saliency network, a pyramid attention module is placed which is integrated to generate high discriminative feature maps.
 Different from current saliency models that consider all the points equally in a saliency feature map, DSF only focuses on the important regions features and reuses the multi-scale information by several attention layers which take advantage of scale-wise features to build a uniform pyramid network.
 To be more precise, let $X$ represent a feature map extracted from a convolution layer of a saliency network with $C$ channels, $X\in {R^{M\times N\times C}}$.
 We aim to learn a group of same size attention masks that the weight of saliency features $X$ are built on scale-wise information.
 Multi-scale features are obtained by stepwise down-sampling of $X$ for generating low resolution feature maps $ X^n\in R^ {\frac{M}{2^n} \times {\frac{N}{2^n}}\times C} ;(n = 1,2,3,\ldots,N)$, for $i\in 1,..., \frac{M}{2^n}\times\frac{N}{2^n}$. \abovedisplayskip{10pt}

 in which $W_i^n$ denotes the weights of the hidden layer, $j=1$ is a constant value, $L$ represents a random variable; $\ell$ is the attention map, where $\Sigma_i^{{\frac{M}{2^n}}\times {\frac{N}{2^n}}}\ell_i =1$.
 With these operations, DSF learns from attention maps of different regions at different scales.
 This is required for saliency segmentation as salient areas need higher weights.
 Moreover, stacked pooling is applied in pyramid units to improve the receptive field of different feature extraction layer, and feature representation can be enhanced by merging the features of different regions